47357 built in Glasgow in 1926 by the North British Locomotive Company Ltd. and entered service as LMS number 16410. It was renumbered 7357 in 1934.

 The 3F moved back to the Midland Railway Centre with the LMS running number of 16440.

-After 47357 did sterling service at the Midland Railway Centre at Butterley the locomotive was withdrawn for a major overhaul, but unfortunately due to the cost involved the locomotive is awaiting overhaul in a non operational condition.
+After hauling the inaugural passenger train in August 1981 47357 did sterling service at the Midland Railway Centre at Butterley.
+The locomotive was withdrawn for a major overhaul, but unfortunately due to the cost involved the locomotive is awaiting overhaul in a non operational condition.
 An appeal was set up in 2011 to raise funds to enable the work required to be undertaken.

 The date of its return to service was later put back as it was discovered that the cylinder blocks will need to be replaced.
 The boiler that was intended to be fitted to the locomotive was being overhauled at the North Norfolk Railway when the need for the new cylinder was discovered.
 As a result, the boiler will be fitted to classmate 47445 and work on 47357 will resume later.